Can Transformer Memory Be Corrupted? Investigating Cache-Side Vulnerabilities in Large Language Models: Experimental Results

 \subsection{Analyzing Defense Effectiveness}

-Finally, we evaluate whether lightweight cache-level defenses can mitigate \ModelName without prohibitive computational cost.
-Three strategies were considered: \emph{Cache Reset}, which periodically clears cached entries at a target layer; \emph{Dropout Mask Randomization}, which stochastically masks subsets of key–value vectors; and \emph{Attention Smoothing}, which applies temporal averaging to dampen abrupt perturbations.
-Evaluation was conducted on the MRPC task (GLUE) with accuracy as the primary metric and runtime overhead computed relative to the clean baseline.
+We evaluate whether lightweight cache-level defenses can mitigate \ModelName with minimal computational overhead (Table~\ref{tab:defense}).
+We consider three strategies: \emph{Cache Reset}, which periodically clears cached entries at a target layer; \emph{Dropout Mask Randomization}, which stochastically masks subsets of key--value vectors; and \emph{Attention Smoothing}, which applies temporal averaging to dampen abrupt perturbations.
+Evaluation is performed on the MRPC task (GLUE), using accuracy as the primary metric and runtime overhead measured relative to clean inference.
+Overhead below $1.0\times$ reflects reduced cache growth due to periodic reset, which can slightly reduce attention computation.
+Across GPT-2 Medium and LLaMA-2 7B, all three defenses preserve baseline accuracy under mild cache perturbations while incurring minimal runtime cost ($0.69\times$ to $1.08\times$).